Sport in Albania: Summer Olympics

+Medalists for Albania at the Olympic Games

 Mediterranean Games

 Albania made his debut at the Mediterranean Games in 1987 Latakia, Syria.
 It would be their most successful games as the women of Albania would win gold in Basketball and Volleyball.
 Kristi Robo would win one gold medal in Shooting.
 Albania won in total eight medals in their campaign.
 To finish the 1987 Mediterranean Games in an 11th-place finish.

 Their most successful sport is Weightlifting in which Albania won 26 medals in which of them being 5 gold medals, 11 silver and 10 bronze medals.
 Followed by sports such as Shooting 7 medals and Athletics with seven medals with two being gold.
 Albania won so far 49 medals in which of them being 11 Gold, 19 Silver and 19 Bronze medals, since their debut.
 They won medals in eight different sport competitions.
 Ranking 17th in the all-time medal table.

 Their highest ranking per Sports is 7th in Volleyball 8th in Basketball and 9th in Weightlifting, being the only three sports who Albania is ranking in the top ten so far.